sedubois/relate/README.md

 - navigate to <http://localhost:3000>
 - do something amazing :tada:

-NB: `yarn` will create `universal/config.js` for you (through the `postinstall` hook).
-Edit this file to configure integrations such as GraphQL and analytics.
+NB: `yarn` will create `config.js` and `server/config.js` for you (through the `postinstall` hook).
+Edit these files to configure integrations such as GraphQL and analytics.

 ## Credit